tomvita/MyNXCheats/Bayonetta 3/readme.md

 ![code on hp](https://user-images.githubusercontent.com/68505331/198770040-080c9e70-a6ac-40ae-90d0-2874d6c4505c.jpg)
 ### Examin the codes
 Move the cursor and select the code to see the code segment in detail.
 We first look at the one that writes to the address.
+That sub instruction looks very interesting ..
 ![add on hp](https://user-images.githubusercontent.com/68505331/198772762-71f263fa-d5a9-47d7-a7d4-d14a1147b6cf.jpg)
 ### Make a in place hack
 Add the instruction